 During the lease term in Catharpin

-During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Catharpin, the renter must allow us to enter the rental property.
-Some valid reasons to access rental are to:
+During lease, the rental belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental property in Catharpin, the renter must allow us to enter the rental.
+Some justifiable reasons to access rental property are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental property.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Catharpin.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental home.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Catharpin.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you put a renter in your property in Catharpin
+- Before you move a tenant into your rental in Catharpin

 - Collections and evictions